Choosing a Blog niche is one of the hardest decisions you’ll ever make, right after “Should we have a baby?” and “Should we get a cat or a dog?”

 Creating a Blog Content Plan becomes extremely doable.

 For instance, since I blog about Blogging and Online Business, I focus on one topic for 6 months before moving to the next.
+You can see my post on writing a solid business plan to understand what I mean.

 For the first few months, I talked about blog Traffic and SEO.
 Now, I’m slowly going to move to side hustles and making money.